OfirSimhi1612/pytorch-sgvae/README.md

-# Pytorch Implementation of the Supervised Grammar Variational Autoencoder Model
+# Pytorch Implementation of the Semi-Supervised Grammar Variational Autoencoder Model

-This code is a pytorch implementation for the paper: https://doi.org/10.1021/acs.jcim.1c01573

 ## Requirements